greenplum-db/pxf/automation/src/test/resources/data/parquet/README.md

 According to the latest version of [Hive](https://github.com/apache/hive/blob/4e4e39c471094567dcdfd9840edbd99d7eafc230/ql/src/java/org/apache/hadoop/hive/ql/io/parquet/vector/VectorizedParquetRecordReader.java#L578), Hive doesn't support TIMESTAMP LIST.
 Therefore, we use Spark to generate TIMESTAMP LIST dataset.

-Note that the input and output timestamp data of Spark are all with zone, but Parquet stores timestamps in UTC time zone since Parquet only support `TIMESTAMP` type.
+Note that the input and output timestamps of Spark can be in any zone, but Parquet stores timestamps only in UTC time zone since Parquet doesn't support `TIMESTAMP WITH TIMEZONE` type.
 For example, in our `generate_parquet_timestamp_list.py` and `generate_parquet_timestamp_list.bash`, we are preparing timestamp list dataset using
 `2022-10-05 11:30:00` in `America/Los Angeles` timezone.
 If we still use `America/Los Angeles` for reading, the output will still be `2022-10-05 11:30:00`.
 If we use another timezone like `America/New York`, the output will be `2022-10-05 14:30:00`.
 But if we access